NOAA-ORR-ERD/adios_oil_database/documents/source/database_fields.rst

 Sample ID
 ---------

-An ID for the sub sample: each lab might have its own system for identifying their sub-samples
+An ID for the sub sample: each lab might have its own system for identifying their sub-samples.

 Evaporated Fraction
 -------------------

-Some oil samples are evaporated artificially and this is the mass from loss in that process, if applicable
+Some oil samples are evaporated artificially and this is the mass from loss in that process, if applicable.

 Boiling Point Range
 -------------------